marc-q/doctra/doc/config.md

 **Name** | **Description**
 -------- | ---------------
 self | Pointer to the structure to free.
-Free's the allocated memmory of a config structure.
+Free's the allocated memory of a config structure.

 **Returns**